Reporting and Fees

 Interim Plan Rate $55 per AF Extractors in probationary basins where the State Water Board determines an interim plan is required (excludes de minimis extractors).

-De minimis Fee $100 per well De minimis extractors in probationary basins (if determined by the State Water Board at a public hearing).
+De minimis Fee $100 per well De minimis extractors in probationary basins (only required if the State Water Board determines at a public hearing that de minimis pumpers must report extractions and pay fees).

 Automatic Late Fee 25% per month Extractors that do not file reports by the due date.